-Stay home from work or school until you have finished at least 24 hours two days of antibiotics and are feeling better.
+Stay home from work or school until you have finished at least 2 days of antibiotics, no longer have a fever, and are feeling better.

 Use throat lozenges as needed to help reduce throat pain.
 Gargling with warm salt water may also help.
-Dissolve 1/2 teaspoon of salt in 1 glass of hot water.
+Dissolve 1/2 teaspoon of salt in 1 glass of warm water.

 Follow up with your healthcare provider or our staff as directed.

 Call your healthcare provider right away for any of the following:

 Call 911 if any of these occur: